brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 The extra preceding `...`s in the above code block are not typos, and will be explained in a [later section](#disambiguating-dependent).

-At this point, we've reduced the structured bindings protocol surface (`xstd::tuple` did not have to specialize anything), but we still require all those extra instantiations.
-A better way would be to have the language rules for structured bindings themselves look directly for a member pack alias `tuple_element`.
+At this point, we'd reduce the structured bindings protocol surface (`xstd::tuple` did not have to specialize anything), so this is arguably better.
+You don't have to leave your own namespace at all.
+But we still require all those extra instantiations.

+What this paper proposes instead is to extend the language rules for structured bindings themselves to look directly for a member pack alias named `tuple_element`.
 That is, a type now is tuple-like if it _either_:

 a.
-Has member pack alias `tuple_element`, which case its size is the size of that pack and the element types are the constituents of that pack.
+Has member pack alias `tuple_element`, in which case its size is the size of that pack and the element types are the constituents of that pack.
 b.
 Has specialized `std::tuple_size` and `std::tuple_element`, as status quo.

 This library API change would allow for a complete structured bindings opt-in